 In a typical network operation, an operator configures and operates an ML entity according to the corresponding manual of the entity.
 Usually, the operator does not need to know the details of the ML entity’s internal-decision making process and implementations, simply due to “too many” ML entities running for inference in the network and also due to too much details and information that are deemed to be redundant or unnecessary for the operator, plus it is in the vendor's interest not to disclose any internal aspects of the implementation of their automation solutions.

 However, the operator may still need to guide and evaluate the solutions and to configure/reconfigure them to achieve the desired outcomes in an ML entity-agnostic manner.
 For example, consider the load balancing automation use case (AutoLB) summarized by Table 5.1.10.2.2-1.
 An AutoLB ML entity helps to decide how to distribute load among network objects.
-The ML entity has specific actions that it can take while the operator also has operational actions that it needs to take to customize or steer the solution, e.g. to switch off the solution, to reconfigure the solution, to change the solutions input.
+The ML entity has specific actions that it can take while the operator also has operational actions that it needs to take to customize or steer the solution, e.g., to switch off the solution, to reconfigure the solution, to change the solutions input.
 As such, the behavior of the ML entity in terms of the actions it takes under any given conditions needs to be related to the configuration actions from the MnS consumer (e.g., the operator)